davidpesce/moodle-mod_tincanlaunch/README.md

 A third method which is likely to gain adopting is the CMI5 method, however this has not yet been finalised.

 ##Aims and Scope
+The aim of the project is to develop a Moodle plug in to allow Tin Can e-learning activities to be launched from Moodle.
+This will then be tracked to an external LRS.
+The plug in will be developed for Moodle 2.5.
+Support for earlier versions is out of scope for this project.

+The plug in will allow course builders to add launch links to their course sites.
+The course builder will enter the url of activity and select the launch method to be used.
+The Rustici and Storyline methods will be implemented.
+The CMI5 method is out of scope for this project, but may be added later.

+The target LRS endpoint will be set as a global property for the Moodle.
+Later on, we may want to allow reporting to multiple LRS and allow different LRS to be reported to for different learners or cohorts.
+For now though, that's out of scope.
+The launch link will need to pull this in when launching the activity.

+Basic authorization credentials will be stored on a learner by learner basis to be entered by an administrator, instructor or the user themselves.
+All credentials will need to be added manually.
+OAuth is out of scope for this project.

 ##Approach